open-politics/open-politics-hq/README.md

 Within an infospace:

 - **Assets** — your documents (PDFs, CSVs, articles, feeds).
 Composable: a PDF breaks into pages, a CSV into rows.
-Organize with bundles for batch analysis.
+Organise with bundles for batch analysis.
 - **Schemas** — your analytical lens, defined in natural language with strict output definitions.
 - **Analysis** — run schemas across assets to produce structured annotations.
 - **Dashboards** — explore results through tables, charts, maps.
 Export or share.